-If you’ve heard of a Roth IRA, you may be wondering how different it really is from other options.
+You may be wondering how different your options are for setting money aside for the long-term future.
 We get it – we understand that it can all get a little confusing!

-While a Roth IRA and other options have some similarities, they have some pretty significant differences.
+While your retirement money options have some similarities, they have some pretty significant differences.

-If you’re looking for a long-term saving strategy, it’s key that you understand the differences and how they’ll affect you in the future.
+If you’re looking for a long-term saving strategy, it’s key that you understand the differences between your options and how they’ll affect you in the future.

 Which is the one for you?
-Let us do the math!
+Let us help you explore and do the math for you!
 Then we can explore together.